-Again, two equivalent Legendrian links have contactomorphic exteriors.
-I want to show that for Legendrian knots in $(S^3,\xi_{st})$ the converse also holds.
-But this time it is not clear if this also holds for the complements.
+Again, it follows by restricting the contactomorphism from Definition~\ref{defi:equi} to the knot exteriors that two equivalent Legendrian links have contactomorphic exteriors.
+The question if the reverse implication is also true we call the \textbf{Legendrian link exterior problem}.
+The following precise statement of Theorem~\ref{main:main1} says that this is true for Legendrian knots in $(S^3,\xi_{st})$.

-\begin{thm} [Legendrian Knot Exterior Theorem] \\ Let $K_1$ and $K_2$ be two Legendrian knots in $(S^3,\xi_{st})$ with contactomorphic exteriors.
+\begin{thm} [Legendrian knot exterior theorem] Let $K_1$ and $K_2$ be two Legendrian knots in $(S^3,\xist)$ with contactomorphic exteriors.
 Then $K_1$ is equivalent to $K_2$. \end{thm}

-\begin{rem}[Unoriented Legendrian links] \\ Here $K_1$ and $K_2$ are understood to be unoriented Legendrian knots, because the exterior of a knot cannot see its orientation.
+\begin{rem}[Unoriented Legendrian links] Here $K_1$ and $K_2$ are understood to be unoriented Legendrian knots because the exterior of a knot cannot see its orientation.
 But if one fixes an oriented longitude of the knot in its exterior, the same result holds also for oriented Legendrian knots. \end{rem}

-For Legendrian links the Theorem is in general wrong.
+For Legendrian links in $(S^3,\xist)$ Theorem~\ref{thm:contact1} is in general wrong.